VeniceUnleashed/VU-Docs/content/hosting/commands.md

 ### `vu.FpsMa`

 Returns the 30-second moving average of the server FPS.
 If this value falls below `frequency-hz * 1.1` then a performance warning indicator will be shown next to your server in the server browser.

+### `vu.HttpAssetUrl`

+A URL pointing to an external HTTP server hosting mod assets, or an empty string if assets should be sent directly from the game server.
+When this is set, any connecting clients will try to download any needed assets from that URL, following the file structure of the mod files.
+For example, if you have a mod called `mymod` and it has a WebUI container file (`ui.vuic`), and you set the URL to `https://example.com/assets/`, the client will try to download the file from `https://example.com/assets/mymod/ui.vuic`.
+If file downloads fail or their contents don't match what's on the game server, clients will be unable to join.